aldsim/machball/docs/basic/started.rst

 Getting started
 ===============

-One it has been installed, Machball is trivial to use.
+Once it has been installed, Machball is trivial to use.
 Here is a simple snippet to model the transport inside a circular via::

     from machball import ALDIdeal